Medical Research Act: Criticism from the Industry

 Published: 06.25.2024

-The German government's recently drafted Medical Research Act (in German Medizinforschungsgesetz, MFG) is an important step towards strengthening Germany as a research location.
+The German government's recently drafted Medical Research Act (MFG) is a significant step towards strengthening Germany as a research location.
 However, as with many reforms, it is clear that the devil is in the detail.
-Despite good approaches, there is justified criticism and demands for improvements in order to realize the full potential of the law.
+Despite good approaches, there is justified criticism and demands for improvements in order to exploit the full potential of the law.

 What is the Medical Research Act?